 Usually from 7am on Saturday morning, but sometimes available from Friday – details will be confirmed in the Final Instructions and on the CRMC website.
 You will have to produce your club membership card, and Competition licence; they will then give you a scrutineering card, which also acts as your pass to your allocated practise session.

 Scrutineering (now called Technical Control)

 Full details are available in the ACU Handbook.
-Your bike has to be inspected by one of the technical officials who will make a quick check that it’s eligible, safe and ready to go out on track.
+Your bike has to be inspected by one of the technical officials who will make a quick check that it’s eligible, complies with the relevant ACU and CRMC rules and is ready to go out on track.
 They will check lock wiring, steering lock, bodywork is secure and that there are no sharp edges, and that the brakes don’t have too much travel.
 They will also check the bike is numbered correctly.
 They will also check your clothing – leathers, boots, helmet & gloves and also that you are wearing your dog tag, with your name and date of birth on.
 When they are satisfied they will sign your practise pass.

 Completing a Medical Declaration

 You will need to sign a declaration stating that you are medically fit; if you have suffered from certain conditions or have a disability, the ACU may require further information or require you to attend their medical panel, who will decide if they can issue a licence.

 You have to have a satisfactory eyesight report from an optician.
 This is more or less the same as a normal eyesight test, but does include a field of vision test.
 If you are lucky, you may be able to get your optician to fill out the form as part of your normal test, otherwise you’ll have to pay extra for this.